Ed Gamble: Career

 Gamble's early work was alongside Ray Peacock, with whom he presented two different series of The Peacock and Gamble Podcast, totalling over 100 episodes.
 He also appeared on television, performing a 15-minute set on the extended version of Russell Howard's Good News on BBC Three in late 2010.
 He performed with Peacock at the Edinburgh Festival Fringe in 2011, 2012 and 2013, as well as supporting Greg Davies on his successful Firing Cheeseballs at a Dog Tour in 2011.
 Gamble also recorded a series of radio shows with Peacock on FUBAR Radio.

 In 2014, Gamble debuted solo at Edinburgh Fringe with the show Gambletron 5000, returning in 2015 with Lawman and in 2016 with Stampede.
 His stand-up performances contain much observational comedy, often aimed at himself, including discussion of his Type 1 diabetes, which he was diagnosed with at 13; he chose that as the central topic of his 2018 Edinburgh Fringe show Blizzard and his Amazon Prime Video special Blood Sugar.

 Gamble was a regular panellist on the BBC panel show Mock the Week from July 2015.
 In the same year, he appeared with Amy Hoggart in Almost Royal, a faux-reality show on BBC America, in which the two portrayed aristocratic siblings Georgie and Poppy Carlton.
 The first series aired on E4 in the UK and was followed by a second series in 2016.
 He guest-hosted the Elis James and John Robins Show on Radio X in 2017 and 2018.
-Since 2018, Gamble has presented the podcast Off Menu with Ed Gamble and James Acaster with fellow comedian James Acaster as well as a weekly Radio X show with Matthew Crosby since 2019.
+Since 2018, Gamble has presented the podcast Off Menu with Ed Gamble and James Acaster with fellow comedian James Acaster as well as a weekly Radio X show with Matthew Crosby from 2019 until 2026.

 Gamble won the ninth series of Taskmaster in 2019.
 In 2022, Gamble featured in the second "Champions of Champions" special with fellow winners from series six to ten: Liza Tarbuck, Kerry Godliman, Lou Sanders and Richard Herring.
 He finished in last place.
 In October 2020, Gamble began presenting Taskmaster The Podcast, the official podcast companion to the TV show, following the series' move to Channel 4 from Dave.
 In 2023, Gamble hosted a non-broadcast pilot of Foodmaster, a food-themed spin-off of Taskmaster.